What is Refusing to Drink?

 Dogs are very sensitive to their surroundings.
 They can detect odors and tastes that are imperceptible to most humans.
 If a dog suddenly refuses water, and does not appear to be distressed in any way, the water should be checked for abnormalities.
 It may be tainted in some way, such as with iron or dirt.
 Dogs need clean pure drinking water.

 If your dog is panting or drooling more than usual, has red, dry, or sticky gums, problems with normal coordination, or skin that does not retain its normal moisture and elasticity, your dog may be suffering from dehydration.
-Strangely, the more dehydrated the dog, the less interested the dog is in water.
-Dehydration may be a sign of pancreatitis, which is an inflammation of the pancreas.
-Pancreatitis may be caused by a high-fat or irregular diet, obesity, or diabetes.

 Illness or Injury

 Urinary tract infections usually begin in the urethra, then move up to the bladder, sometimes even infecting the kidneys.
-If your dog does not have a normal flow of urine, such as not being able to stand to urinate, or is holding his urine, has a compromised immune system, or has abnormal concentration of urine, it is more likely to develop a urinary tract infection, possibly leading to infection of the bladder and kidneys.
+If your dog does not have a normal flow of urine, such as not being able to stand to urinate, or is holding his urine, has a compromised immune system, or has abnormal concentration of urine, they are more likely to develop a urinary tract infection, possibly leading to infection of the bladder and kidneys.
 Urinary tract infections are more likely to occur in female dogs, and especially in older female dogs.
 Symptoms include more frequent urination, urination in the house, painful urination, and blood in the urine.
 The pain of a urinary tract infection can cause a dog to refuse to drink water.

 Oral injuries can include periodontal disease, tooth root abscess, dislocation, loss or fracture, or mouth cancer.
-Periodontal disease is a bacterial infection of the mouth, and is very common.
+Periodontal disease is a bacterial infection of the mouth and is very common.
 Both periodontal disease and tooth root abscess are typically related to poor oral hygiene, while tooth root abscess, dislocation, loss, or fracture occur when there is trauma to the teeth, such as the dog biting something hard enough to break a tooth.
 Mouth cancer is an abnormal growth in the mouth.
 Cancers can occur in dogs of any age, but are more likely in older dogs.

 What to do if your Dog is Refusing to Drink